ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/house-rules.md

 categories:
   - Twelve Duchies
 ---
+First a huge caveat.
+I'm no B/X or OSE expert.
+I've played a good bit of D&D and a few other systems but I'm *very* far from being an RPG luminary like [Mike Shea] or [Matt Mercer].
+Part of the enjoyment is going to be learning a new (old!) system but I'm highly likely to make mistakes.
+Hopefully I notice and don't make them a second time, but you never know!

-I'm using a few house rules and mechanics while playing, inspired by (or pinched from) sources such as [Tale of the Manticore].
+I've decided to use a few house rules and mechanics while playing, inspired by (or pinched from) sources such as [Tale of the Manticore].
 I'm intending to keep this article up to date with any new or modified rules I might adopt in the future.

 ## Rules

 - No fudging dice _ever_ - the rolls always stand
 - Critical fumble results in missing your next turn
 - First level characters automatically get maximum hit points - they don't need to roll.
-- When rolling first level characters, roll 3d6 for 6 stats and then arrange them as you wish.
+- When rolling first level characters, roll 3d6 for 6 stats in order.
+Two stats can then be swapped if desired.

 ## Oracles